-Prof. Shashi Murthy is an Associate Professor in the Department of Chemical Engineering at Northeastern University.
-He holds secondary appointments as Associate Professor in the Department of Mechanical & Industrial Engineering and as Faculty Fellow in the Barnett Institute of Chemical & Biological Analysis at Northeastern University.
-In addition, Prof. Murthy is a Scientific Investigator at the Massachusetts General Hospital and the Shriners Hospital for Children in Boston.
-He is also Northeastern’s institutional representative at CIMIT, a consortium of hospitals and universities dedicated to the integration of medicine and innovative technology.
+Shashi Murthy is an Associate Professor of Chemical Engineering and the Founding Director of the Michael J. and Ann Sherman Center for Engineering Entrepreneurship Education at Northeastern University.
+He holds secondary appointments in the Department of Mechanical & Industrial Engineering and the Barnett Institute of Chemical & Biological Analysis within Northeastern.
+Prof. Murthy also holds visiting appointments at the Massachusetts General Hospital, Shriners Hospital for Children, and the Broad Institute of Harvard and MIT.

 Outside Northeastern, Prof. Murthy is the University’s institutional representative at CIMIT, a consortium of hospitals and universities dedicated to the integration of medicine and innovative technology and at B-BIC, a second hospital-university consortium dedicated to innovations for heart, lung, blood and sleep disorders.
 Prof. Murthy is also a member of the Features Advisory Panel of the American Chemical Society journal Analytical Chemistry.